 Jan McCullough, winner of the graduate series prize in the 2016 Breakthrough Awards, talks through what her success meant, and how she's progressed over the past year

-The Breakthrough Awards offer four photographers the chance to win – there are graduate and undergraduate awards, both divided into series and single image categories.
-Those picked out by the jury – which this year includes Maisie Skidmore, online editor of AnOther Magazine; Emma Bowkett, photography director of the FT Weekend Magazine, and Emma Lewis, assistant curator of Tate Modern – are published in BJP’s online and printed channels as well as taking part in the group show.
+BJP Breakthrough awards four photographers – two graduate, two undergraduate, across series and single image categories.
+A jury of industry professionals – which this year includes Maisie Skidmore, online editor of AnOther Magazine; Emma Bowkett, photography director of the FT Weekend Magazine, and Emma Lewis, assistant curator of Tate Modern – will pick the winners whose work will be published in BJP online and in print, and exhibited in a group show.

 “Winning Breakthrough was a real surprise and a fantastic encouragement,” says McCullough.
 “It was great to meet with the other artists and to work with the team at BJP.
 Also, it was a great opportunity for my work to reach out a wider audience both through being published in BJP and to exhibit in the London show and be featured in its surrounding press.”